OpenEvalProject/evals/manuscripts/elife-54747/v2/manuscript.md

 As controls for the TCR sequencing, five healthy volunteers were bled three times, at day 0, 2 weeks, and 6 weeks.
 All subjects gave written informed consent in accordance with the Declaration of Helsinki.
 The protocol was approved by the University College London Hospital Ethics Committee 06/Q0502/92.

-## Sensitization and patch testing
+### Sensitization and patch testing

 Sensitization to DPC was induced by application of 2% DPC (in acetone) to a 2 cm by 2 cm patch of skin on the upper inner arm.
 Sensitization at the site of application was assessed 14 days later and scored as described below (sensitization score).
 Patch testing at a remote site (upper back) was conducted 2 weeks (PT1), 6 weeks (PT2), and 24 weeks (PT3) after application of the sensitizing dose of DPC.
 Patch testing was performed on the skin of the upper back using Finn chambers (8 mm inner diameter) containing 0.01% DPC in acetone.
 After 6 days, patients’ reactions were scored as no reaction (−), weakly sensitized (+), strongly sensitized (++), or extremely sensitized (+++) according to standards set by the International Contact Dermatitis Research Group.

-## TCR sequencing
+### TCR sequencing

 The α and β chains of the TCR repertoire of 29 participants were sequenced using a method that starts with total RNA isolated from unfractionated whole blood, collected in Tempus Blood RNA tubes (Thermofisher #4342792) using the manufacturer’s protocol for RNA extraction.
 The pipeline introduces unique molecular identifiers attached to individual cDNA molecules to provide a quantitative and reproducible method of library preparation.
 Full details for both the experimental TCRseq library preparation and the subsequent computational analysis (V, J, and CDR3 annotation) using Decombinator are published in Oakes et al., 2017b; Uddin et al., 2019a.

-## Flow cytometry
+### Flow cytometry

 PBMCs were isolated from 30 mL whole blood (diluted 1:1 in PBS) from 10 patients layered over an equal volume of Histopaque 1077 (Sigma Aldrich) according to the manufacturer's instructions.
 Cells were stored at a concentration of 5 × 107 cells/mL in 10% DMSO/90% human AB serum (Sigma Aldrich) at −80°C until required.

 Flow cytometric analyses were performed on previously frozen cells using antibodies obtained from eBioscience, with single-stained controls used for compensation.
 Naïve and memory CD4+ and CD8+ T-cell subsets were identified as previously described (Appay et al., 2008).
 Naïve cells were defined as CD45RA+ and CD27+; central memory as CD45RA− CD27+; effector memory as CD45RA− CD27−, and EMRA as CD45RA+ CD27−.
 Flow cytometry was performed on a minimum of 10,000 cells using a FACS-calibur (Becton Dickinson, Mountain View, CA) and data analysis performed in FlowJo (TreeStar) using standardized gating across all samples.

-## Statistical and mathematical analysis
+### Statistical and mathematical analysis

 Statistical analyses were performed using the statistical programming language R [R version 4.0.2 (2020-06-22)].
 Mann–Whitney U-tests were used to compare between two unmatched groups and paired t-tests or Wilcoxon signed-rank tests between two paired groups.
 All statistical comparisons between more than two groups were done using Kruskal–Wallis non-parametric tests with post hoc Dunn Test and Benjamini–Hochberg correction for multiple testing.
 Statistical significance in all tests was accepted above the 0.05 threshold.

 To calculate which V and J genes were significantly over- or under-expressed in the DPC-expanded TCR sets, at both the individual patient level and for the entire expanded set, we generated 2*1000 independent random samples of equal-sized sets from the pre-sensitized individual/combined population, calculated the ratio between the two, and compared this with the ratio derived from the set of interest against a further 1000 random simulations.
 A significance level of 0.05 was then achieved for genes that ranked in either the top 50 ‘ratios’ (under-represented) or bottom 50 in the list (over-represented).

-## TCR clustering
+### TCR clustering

 The CDR3 protein sequences of expanded TCRs were identified using the package CDR3translator (https://github.com/innate2adaptive/Decombinator).
 The pairwise similarity between TCRs was measured on the basis of amino acid triplet sharing, which was calculated using the normalized string kernel function stringdot (with parameters stringdottype=‘spectrum’, length = 3, normalized=TRUE) from the Kernlab package (Karatzoglou et al., 2004).
 The kernel was calculated as the number of amino acid triplets (sets of three consecutive amino acids) shared between two CDR3s, normalized by the number of triplets in each CDR3 being compared.
 The TCR similarity matrix was converted into a network diagram using the iGraph package in R (Csardi and Nepusz, 2006).
 Two TCRs were considered connected if the similarity index was above 0.75.
 A range of thresholds were explored, and the lowest threshold that consistently gave few large (>3 nodes) clusters using random samples of TCRs from the study was chosen.
 The sequences from individual clusters were aligned using Aliview (Larsson, 2014), and the consensus visualized using webLogo (https://weblogo.berkeley.edu/logo.cgi).

-## TCR repertoire classification using a DBN
+### TCR repertoire classification using a DBN

 DBNs are a type of probabilistic graphical model consisting of a directed acyclic graph and a set of conditional probability distributions.
-The probability of the set of variables (nodes) of the system Xt at time t given its state at time t−1 can be calculated byP(Xt|Xt−1)=∏i=1NP(Xt(i) | Pa(Xt(i)))where N is the number of variables, Xt(i) is the i’th node in time slice t, and Pa(Xt(i)) are the parents of Xt(i).
+The probability of the set of variables (nodes) of the system Xt at time t given its state at time t−1 can be calculated by

+$$
+P(X_{t}|X_{t−1})=\prodi=1NP(X_{t}^{(i)} | Pa(X_{t}^{(i)}))
+$$

+where N is the number of variables, Xt(i) is the i’th node in time slice t, and Pa(Xt(i)) are the parents of Xt(i).
 The TCR DBN was built in MATLAB (2019b), using the Bayes Net Toolbox (Murphy, 2001).
 The DBN took as input the position along the CDR3 sequence, the amino acid in each position, the V and J genes, a position-specific triplet score, and a class score relative to sequence position.
 An edge between neighboring amino acids was included in the network to model the observed non-independence between neighboring amino acids in their specific sequence positions and the sequence specificity.
 The triplet score was calculated by taking for each position the triplet containing the two previous amino acids in the CDR3 and ranking it against other triplets in this position in the control and DPC training sets.
 The triplet was given a score of 1 if it appeared more frequently (in a given position) in the DPC training set than in the control training set, which consisted of the same number of sequences randomly sampled from the pre-sensitization repertoires of the same patients.
 Triplets that were more frequent in the control set were scored 2, and triplets that appeared equally in the DPC and control sets were scored 1 or 2 uniformly at random.
 Positions 1 and 2 were taken as a singleton and an ordered pair of amino acids respectively and scored similarly.
 Triplets were chosen since they were sufficiently high dimensional to capture amino acid dependencies but remained computationally feasible.
 To calculate the class scores, the following procedure was followed: 1.
 Each V gene in the training set was scored 1 if it was more prevalent in the DPC set, 2 if in the control set, and 1 or 2 uniformly at random otherwise.
 2. The J genes were scored similarly.
 3. For each sequence position, every amino acid (and an additional dummy amino acid added to the end of CDR3s shorter than 22 to equalize sequence lengths) was scored 1 or 2 as above.
 4. Finally, the class score for position i was assigned 1 if the total number of ‘1’ scores obtained by Steps 1–3 and the triplets scores from positions 1,2,…,i−1 was greater than the number of ‘2’ scores; a score of 2 if the number of ‘2’s was greater, and 1 or 2 randomly otherwise.
 Training sequences were assigned 1 or 2 in position 22 according to their original class.
 This process ensured knowledge about the likelihood of belonging to either set could be learned by the model across time slices (positions).
 Class scores for the test sets were calculated based on gene, amino acid, and triplet frequencies in the training sets.
 Nodes depicting specificity (DPC or control) were included as hidden (latent) variables (the Class nodes in Figure 7A).
 Inference on the network was done using the Junction Tree algorithm, and parameters were initiated with Dirichlet priors and fitted to the network by Expectation Maximization with a maximum of 10 iterations.
 Two DBNs were constructed, one for the DPC training set and one for the control set.
 To classify TCR sequences, the log likelihood of each model was calculated.
 For sets of sequences, we calculated the sum log likelihood for each model.
 The results of the DBN were evaluated using 10-fold cross-validation, running each train-test pair 10 times, and calculating the mean classification accuracy (number of sequences/sets of sequences correctly classified divided by total number of sequences/sets of sequences).
 The training and test sets all consisted of equal numbers of DPC-related and control sequences, and running the DBN with shuffled class labels returned ~50% accuracy.
 The network diagram in Figure 7A was created using the LaTeX TikZ BayesNet package (https://github.com/jluttine/tikz-bayesnet; Luttinen and Dietz, 2013).